General

 • for a specified period of time,

-This new regulation has caused detention centers to become overcrowded, in particular the Lesznowola, Przemyśl, Wędrzyn, Białystok and Kętrzyn[15] detention centres in 2021 and in 2022.[16]
+This new regulation caused detention centres to become overcrowded, in particular the Lesznowola, Przemyśl, Wędrzyn, Białystok and Kętrzyn[13] detention centres in 2021 and in 2022.[14]
 Since 25 April 2022, migrants placed in detention centres in Biała Podlaska, Białystok, Czerwony Bór and in Kętrzyn had at least 4 sqm per person.
-The detention centre in Wędrzyn returned to 4 sqm on 6 June 2022.[17]
-In the case of detention centres for men, the area per foreigner was reduced to a minimum, depending on the needs.[18]
-In the Lesznowola detention centre, there was no less than 3 sqm per migrant, but since 21 October 2022, there was no less than 2 sqm of surface area per migrant.
-[19] In Przemyśl, from 1 January 2022 to 26 July 2022 and from 21 October up to 10 March 2023 surface area per migrant was no less than 2 sqm.[20]
+The detention centre in Wędrzyn returned to 4 sqm from 6 June 2022.[15]
+In the case of detention centres for men, the area per person was reduced to a minimum, depending on the needs.[16]
+In the Lesznowola detention centre, there was no less than 3 sqm per migrant, but from 21 October 2022 to 6 June 2023, there was no less than 2 sqm of surface area per migrant.[17]
+In 2022 and 2023 in Przemyśl, surface area per migrant was no less than 2 sqm.[18]
+In Biala Podlaska detention centre from 13 October 2023 to the end of November 2023 the space available for each detainee was not less than 3.5 sqm per person due to rise of the maximum capacity of a detention centre.[19]
+In Kętrzyn the space was no less than 3 sqm per foreigner in the period between August and 20 December 2023.[20]

-Foreigners are obliged to pay for their stay in a detention centre calculated on the basis of an algorithm, set in the Polish law.
+Third country nationals are obliged to pay for their stay in a detention centre calculated on the basis of an algorithm, set in the Act on Foreigners.

-According to NGOs, Border Guards at the border ignored migrants’ requests for international protection.
+According to NGOs, Border Guards at the border continue to ignore migrants’ requests for international protection.
 In practice, it meant that the return procedures were immediately initiated and the migrants were placed in detention centres based on the Act on foreigners instead of the Act on granting international protection in Poland.
-This practice also influenced the period of detention: instead of 6 months, they were detained for longer periods.
+This practice also influenced the period of detention: instead of 6 months, they were detained for longer periods and their detention was prelong for maximum period of 90 days.[23]
+Asylum applications were mostly registered in detention centres and with a delay as the Border Guards ignore the asylum claims.[24]

-According to the Office for Foreigners, the asylum cases of migrants placed in detention are prioritised but it does not mean that they are examined more quickly.[26]
+According to the Office for Foreigners, the asylum cases of migrants placed in detention are prioritised but it does not mean that they are examined more quickly.[31]
+The special detention department was established in Office for Foreigners to prioritise the cases of detained asylum seekers.[32]
 In practice, it means that asylum seekers have only 7 days to present additional evidence in their case, before an asylum decision is made, which can be very difficult to provide as the asylum seekers have a limited access to the internet and no access to social apps as Messenger or WhatsApp.

-The interview is conducted through videoconference in the presence of a psychologist and interpreter (e.g., in the detention centre in Kętrzyn).
-According to NGOs, psychologists and interpreters are available on the premises of the Head of the Office for Foreigners or in a different place and not in the centre where the individual is detained.
+The interview is conducted through videoconference with the – online – attendance of a psychologist and interpreter.
+According to NGOs, psychologists and interpreters are available on the premises of the Head of the Office for Foreigners[33] or in a different place and not in the centre where the individual is detained.

 In addition, NGOs claim that in the case of detained asylum seekers, the Refugee Board does not conduct evidentiary proceedings, meaning that they do not assess the grounds for applying for international protection.[34]